Fangjin98/Fangjin98.github.io/source/about/index.md

 date: 2021-12-23 16:55:31
 ---

-I am a PhD student and a part of [USTC Intelligent Network and System Group](https://int-ustc.github.io/index.html) in the Department of Computer Science at University of Science and Technology of China (USTC), supervised by Prof. [Hongli Xu](http://staff.ustc.edu.cn/~xuhongli/) and Dr. [Gongmin Zhao](https://gmzhao-ustc.github.io/).
-Before that, I received my bachelor's degree from the College of Computer Science and Electronic Engineering, Hunan University (HNU) in 2020.
+I am a part of [USTC Intelligent Network and System Group](https://int-ustc.github.io/index.html) in the Department of Computer Science at University of Science and Technology of China (**USTC**), supervised by Prof. [Hongli Xu](http://staff.ustc.edu.cn/~xuhongli/) and Prof. [Gongmin Zhao](https://gmzhao-ustc.github.io/).
+Before that, I received my bachelor's degree from the College of Computer Science and Electronic Engineering, Hunan University (**HNU**) in 2020.

-My research interest lies in the field of *programmable network*, *in-network computing* and *distributed training system*.
+My research interest lies in the field of *programmable network*, *in-network computing* and *distributed systems*.
 You can view my CV [**here**](../pdf/resume.pdf).

 If you have any questions, feel free to <a href="mailto:Fangjin98@outlook.com">contact me</a>.

 ## Education

-- M.S./Ph.D.
+- M.S.
 (2020-present), Computer Science, University of Science and Technology of China, China
 - B.S.
 (2016–2020), Computer Science, Hunan University, China

 ## Publications